aaronstrong/google-pro-network-engineer/topics/dns.md

 ### [DNS Forwarding for Private Zones](https://cloud.google.com/dns/docs/overview#dns-forwarding-zones)

 Cloud DNS forwarding zones let you configure target name servers for <u>specific private zones</u>.
-Using a forwarding zone is one way to implement outbound DNS forwarding from your VPC network.
+Using a forwarding zone is one way to implement outbound DNS forwarding from your VPC network to your on-premises DNS servers.

 A Cloud DNS forwarding zone is a special type of Cloud DNS private zone.
 This setting overrides normal DNS resolution of the specified zone.
 Instead of creating records within the zone, you specify a set of forwarding targets.
 Each forwarding target is an IP address of a DNS server, located in your VPC network, or in an on-premises network connected to your VPC network by Cloud VPN or Cloud Interconnect.